IlanIwumbwe/QuteFuzz/README.md

 python run.py
 ```

+This generates and runs a Pytket circuit by default

 - To see all available flags, use `python run.py -h`.
 - You can run the generator on its own by compiling using `make`.
 Generate n circuits using:
     ```sh